-- For insulin administration the non-registrant should also have completed the Health and Community Services (HCS) Diabetes Service training. - The HCS Diabetes Service Clinical Nurse Specialists (CNS) deliver training that includes theoretical and practical components. - The Registered nurse must check if the Non-Registrant has undertaken the training provided by the HCS Diabetes Service within the last 3 years by contacting the Diabetes Centre who have a record of all staff trained. - If the training has not been completed or was completed more than 3 years ago - the Registered Nurse must request the non-registrant's manager to organise this training which will be provided by the CNSs from the Diabetes Centre. - The assessment of knowledge and practical skills for blood sugar monitoring and insulin administration should be undertaken and recorded by a Registered Nurse from the team delegating the care against the competencies in the Diabetes Workbook provided during the training.
+For insulin administration, the non-registrant should also have completed the HCS agreed Diabetes Service training delivered by FNHC. or HCS

+The Registered Nurse must check if the Non-Registrant has undertaken the training provided by the HCS Diabetes Service within the last three years by contacting the Diabetes Centre who have a record of all staff trained.

+If the training has not been completed or was completed more than three years ago, the Registered Nurse must request that the non-registrant's manager organises this training which will be provided by the CNSs from the Diabetes Centre.

+The assessment of knowledge and practical skills for blood sugar monitoring and insulin administration should be undertaken and recorded by a Registered Nurse from the team delegating the care against the competencies in the Diabetes Workbook provided during the training.

-Delegating insulin administration and/or blood glucose monitoring to the nonregistrant currently using these skills
+Delegating insulin administration and/or blood glucose monitoring to the non-registrant currently using these skills

-- If it is more than 3 years since the non-registrant completed the training delivered by the HCS Diabetes Service then arrangements should be made by their manager for them to undertake this training again prior to reassessment of their knowledge and practice as per the competency framework in the Diabetes Workbook. - o If the full theoretical and practical training has taken place within the last 3 years and the non-registrant's knowledge competence has been re-assessed within the last year then this (the knowledge competencies) does not need to be repeated at this time, however: - The non-registrant should still be assessed three times carrying out the relevant delegated care to the new patient before they can be fully signed off as competent and the relevant 'Delegation of Nursing Tasks' form completed. - The final observation of the non-registrants competency should be undertaken by the Grade 6 caseload holder (or Grade 5 in their absence) who will be delegating the nursing task.
+If it is more than three years since the non-registrant completed the training developed by the HCS Diabetes Service and delivered by FNHC, then arrangements should be made by their manager for them to undertake this training again prior to reassessment of their knowledge and practice as per the competency framework in the Diabetes Workbook.

+If the full theoretical and practical training has taken place within the last three years and the non-registrant's knowledge competence has been re-assessed within the last year, then this (the knowledge competencies) does not need to be repeated at this time, however the:

+- non-registrant should still be assessed three times carrying out the relevant delegated care to the new patient before they can be fully signed off as competent and the relevant 'Delegation of Nursing Tasks' form completed - final observation of the non-registrant's competency should be undertaken by the Grade 6 caseload holder (or Grade 5 in their absence) who will be delegating the nursing task